-At this point, you’re probably wondering, “How do I know what kind of cactus I have?
+At this point, you’re probably wondering, “What kind of cactus do I have?
 Is it even important to know, or do they all need the same care?”
-Knowing what kind of cacti you have is essential for proper care, and it comes down to physical characteristics.
+Knowing what kind of cacti you have in your plant family is essential for proper care, and the identification process comes down to physical characteristics.

-Knowing the kind of cacti you’re growing is just as important as knowing the different names for all your leafy, water-loving plants.
-Why?
-Because without that knowledge, you won’t know the best way to ensure happy, healthy growth.
+Knowing the kind of cactus you’re growing is just as important as knowing the different names of all your leafy, water-loving plants.
+Without that knowledge, you won’t know the best way to ensure happy, healthy growth.
 Every cactus species is different, and although there are some general guidelines you can follow, the nuanced aspects of their care can vary.

 Cacti can have different flowering times, different pest problems, different solutions for spine loss, and more.
 While knowing how much light and water a cactus needs is essential to keeping it alive, you won’t know exactly what you’re dealing with without identifying your cactus.

 There are multiple ways you can identify your cacti!
-Even from just having them in your home, it’s easy to see that they can have different lengths, widths, and overall sizes of spines, as well as varying in shape and maturity size.
-The first step is to make sure what you’re dealing with is a cactus and not a succulent (although cacti fall under the blanket umbrella of succulents, not all succulents are cacti).
+Even from just having them in your home, it’s easy to see that they can have different lengths, widths, and overall sizes of spines, and they can also vary in shape and size at maturity.
+The first step is to make sure what you’re dealing with is a cactus and not a succulent; although cacti fall under the umbrella of succulents, not all succulents are cacti.